 individual numbered parts bags for each component and associated

 hardware.
 The only thing to be very aware of is you have to take

 everything apart to properly thread lock all the fasteners and make sure

 they are tight.
 This adds a little time to the build but not much.
 All in all - a very fun and rewarding build!
 Flew and was in perfect track right off the bench.

 The electronics package for both combos is identical with exception of the VWINRC GY100 heading lock tail gryo that comes with the flybar version and Tarot ZYX (S version) FBL unit that comes with the flybarless version.

 The included 1050KV 8 pole 600 size brushless outrunner motor seems to be working okay.
 It's not some super high power/performance motor, but it's on par with Align's BL600M motors that are in my other two ESP's.
 The Align BL600M 6 pole outrunner brushless motor is rated at 1220KV so it's a faster spinning motor, but the 1050KV rating on VWINRC's is actually a better spec motor rating for running lower head speeds in scale applications - especially if paired to a 14T or even a 13T pinion.
 I'm currently running mine with a 15T pinion for sport/acro flight.

-download the instructions off Ztw's web site.
+You could download the instructions off Ztw's web site, but they have shut down (likely for good reason as I will point out shortly).
 It's a customary throttle

 stick position & beep programming method so nothing too off beat;